AK-Homberger/D1Mini-GasCounter/README.md

 ![Meter](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/Meter.jpg)

 # Hardware
-The sensor is connected to pin D5 on the D1 Mini.
+The open collector output from the sensor is connected to pin D5 on the D1 Mini.
+No additional resistor is necessary due to the configured internal pull-up resistor for D5 input pin.

 The sensor (LJ18A3-8-Z/BX) is supplied with 12 Volt (6-36 Volt).
 For the D1 Mini you need an additional [step-down converter](https://eckstein-shop.de/MiniDC-DCStep-downSpannungsreglerMP1584ENBuckPowerModuleOutout02C8-20V3A) to create 5 Volt from the 12 Volt.
 With a reed contact you can directly use 5 Volt power supply.

 # Software
 An additinal library (ArduinoJson) has to be installed with the library manager in the Arduino IDE.